jump-dev/Convex.jl/README.md

 Only the solver ECOS is installed by default.
 You can also add and use any solver in [JuliaOpt](https://github.com/JuliaOpt), including GLPK, CPLEX, Gurobi, and MOSEK, for LPs or MILPs.
-For more information on solvers see the solvers section below, or refer to the documentation for that solver for installation instructions.
+For more information on solvers see the [Solvers](#user-content-solvers) section below, or refer to the documentation for that solver for installation instructions.

 Currently [SCS](www.github.com/karanveerm/SCS.jl) is the only solver that can be used